programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### How it works

 Hierarchical clustering takes a 'bottom-up' approach.
 Every document starts in its own cluster of size 1.
-Next, we merge the two *closest* 'clusters' in the data set to create a cluster of size 2.
-We then look for the *next closest* pair of clusters, and this search includes the centroid of the cluster of size 2 that we created in the preceding step.
-We progressively join documents to clusters and, ultimately, clusters to clusters, such that we end up with everything in one mega-cluster containing the entire corpus.
-This generates a tree of relationships that we can 'cut' at different levels; delving down branches in order to investigate relations at a finer scale but also able to see where and when clusters merged to form larger groups.
+Then you merge the two *closest* 'clusters' in the data set to create a cluster of size 2.
+You then look for the *next closest* pair of clusters; this search includes the centroid of the cluster of size 2 created in the preceding step.
+Next you progressively join documents to clusters and, ultimately, clusters to clusters, resulting in one mega-cluster containing the entire corpus.
+This generates a tree of relationships that you can 'cut' at different levels; delving down branches in order to investigate relations at a finer scale, but also able to see where and when clusters merged form larger groups.

 ### Configuring the process

 Hierarchical clustering has relatively few parameters; as with other approaches there is a choice of distance measures and, depending on the metric chosen, a 'method'.
-Because we've used a manifold learning approach to dimensionality reduction it is **not** appropriate to use a cosine-based approach here.
+Because this lesson has used a manifold learning approach to dimensionality reduction it is **not** appropriate to use a cosine-based approach here.
 A mixture of experimentation and reading indicated that Euclidean distance with Ward's quality measure is best:

 ```python
 Z = linkage(